getty-zig/getty.so/docs/getting-started/guide/serializers.md

 If you'll recall, the [`getty.Serializer`](https://docs.getty.so/#root;Serializer) interface had the `Map`, `Seq`, and `Structure` parameters.
-So far, we've just been passing in `null` for these parameters.
-But now we need to update them.
+So far, we've just been passing in `null` for them.
+However, we'll start using them now.

-The reason we need these parameters is because aggregate types have all kinds of different access and iteration patterns, but Getty can't possibly know about all of them.
+The reason these parameters exist is because aggregate types have all kinds of different access and iteration patterns, but Getty can't possibly know about all of them.
 As such, serialization methods like `serializeMap` are only responsible for _starting_ the serialization process, before returning a value of either `Map`, `Seq`, or `Structure`.
 The returned value is then used by the